 The Bellamy-Ferriday House & Garden embodies the dramatically different passions of two extraordinary individuals: Rev. Joseph Bellamy (1719-1790) and Miss Caroline Ferriday (1902-1990).
 Learn their fascinating stories and of their significant contributions to local, national and international history.
 Explore the beautiful garden’s botanical collection—started 100 years ago—and go for a walk on the nearby Bellamy Preserve.
 Stop by for tours, the gift shop, plant sales, and art exhibitions in the Visitor Center.
-The House and family is there inspiration for author Martha Hall Kelly’s book “Lilac Roses”.
+The House and family is there inspiration for author Martha Hall Kelly’s book “Lilac Girls”.

 Bellamy-Ferriday House Garden